PyO3/pyo3/guide/src/trait_exposure.md

   println!("Magic solver that mutates the model into a resolved state");
 }
 ```
+Let's assume we have the following constraints:

-We cannot change that code as it runs on many Rust models.
+- We cannot change that code as it runs on many Rust models.
-We also have many Python models that cannot be solved as this solver is not available in that language.
+- We also have many Python models that cannot be solved as this solver is not available in that language.
 Rewriting it in Python would be cumbersome and error-prone, as everything is already available in Rust.

 How could we expose this solver to Python thanks to PyO3 ?

 ## Expose the required trait model

-If a Python model implements the same three methods as the `Model` trait, it seems logical it could be adapted to use the solver.
+If a Python class implements the same three methods as the `Model` trait, it seems logical it could be adapted to use the solver.
-However, it is not possible to pass a `PyObject` to it as it does not implement the Rust trait (even if the Python model has the required methods)
+However, it is not possible to pass a `PyObject` to it as it does not implement the Rust trait (even if the Python model has the required methods).

-It is required to write a wrapper around the Python model in order to implement the trait.
+In order to implement the trait, we must write a wrapper around the calls in Rust to the Python model.
-This wrapper will call the Python model from Rust.
-The methods signatures must be the same as the trait.
-The Rust trait cannot be change for the purpose of making the code available in Python.
+The method signatures must be the same as the trait, keeping in mind that the Rust trait cannot be changed for the purpose of making the code available in Python.

-The Python model we want to expose is the following one, it implments all the required methods:
+The Python model we want to expose is the following one, which already contains all the required methods:

 ```python
 class Model: